Fixing botched upper eyelid surgery

 Overwhelmingly, most blepharoplasty complications arise when the surgeons do not understand the limitations of the surgery they are working with or misapply a surgery for a given set of anatomic issues.
-Most blepharoplasty surgeons view their job to be removal of skin, muscle, and fat from the upper eyelid.
+Most blepharoplasty surgeons view their job to be the removal of skin, muscle, and fat from the upper eyelid.
 They think: do that job well and you will be assured a good outcome, or more cynically, a good enough job.
-Unfortunately many practicing eyelid surgeons are thinly trained for what they are doing.
+Unfortunately, many practicing eyelid surgeons are thinly trained for what they are doing.

 They can perform a cosmetic upper blepharoplasty but they cannot always diagnose when there is a preexisting problem in a given eyelid that is likely to lead to an unacceptable surgical outcome.
-In some cases, it can be a matter of bad luck like developing an infection after surgery or colliding with a cabinet in the immediate post-operative period before the tissues have had a chance to heal from a surgery.
-Despite our best efforts, set backs can occur and fixing a given situation often requires advanced skills and knowledge.
+In some cases, it can be a matter of bad luck like developing an infection after surgery or colliding with a cabinet in the immediate post-operative period before the tissues have had a chance to heal from surgery.
+Despite our best efforts, setbacks can occur and fixing a given situation often requires advanced skills and knowledge.